Design Optimization of Triple Gas Electron Multiplier for Superior Gain and Reduced Ion Backflow: Results

 \subsection{Standard Triple GEM:}

 This research first assessed the performance of a typical triple GEM detector using a bi-conical hole shape.
-The effective gain was determined based on the number of simulated occurrences for five different beginning electron energies.
-The effective gain was found to be invariant with respect to the number of events across all examined energies, as shown in Fig. 5.
-This behavior validates the statistical stability and repeatability of the detector's response under consistent operating circumstances.
+The effective gain was determined from the number of simulated occurrences for five different initial electron energies.

+The effective gain was found to be independent of the number of events across all examined energies, as shown in Fig.~\ref{fig:eff_bc} .
+This behavior validates the detector's statistical stability and repeatability under consistent operating conditions.
 For the working gas argon, the effective gain demonstrated a practically constant value for beginning electron energies within the ionization threshold of the gas.
-In this energy domain, primary ionization is constrained, and avalanche multiplication is mostly influenced by the configuration of the applied electric field rather than the starting energy of the electrons.
-Once the electron energy is above the ionization threshold, a significant increase in effective gain is noticed, as shown in Fig. 5.
+In this energy domain, primary ionization is constrained, and avalanche multiplication is primarily determined by the configuration of the applied electric field rather than the initial energy of the electrons.
+Once the electron energy is above the ionization threshold, a significant increase in effective gain is noticed, as shown in Fig.~\ref{fig:eff_bc}.
 This improvement may be ascribed to the initiation of supplementary ionization processes and enhanced avalanche formation inside the GEM holes at elevated energy.
 The ion backflow per event was assessed for the same standard triple GEM setup and beginning electron energies.
-Analogous to the effective gain, the quantity of ions migrating back into the drift zone was found to be invariant with respect to the total number of events, indicating consistent ion transport behavior across the simulated dataset, as shown in Fig. 6.
+Analogous to the effective gain, the number of ions migrating back into the drift zone was found to be independent of the total number of events, indicating consistent ion transport across the simulated dataset, as shown in Fig.~\ref{fig:IBF_a}.

 For electron energies under the ionization threshold, the ion backflow remained very stable, indicating the restricted generation of secondary ions during avalanche formation.
 A substantial increase in ion backflow was observed at elevated electron energies.
-This increase is directly associated with the larger avalanche size and the augmented ion production resulting from higher-energy ionization processes.
-In continuation of the previous study, the ratio of ion backflow per event to the effective gain was calculated for the conventional triple-GEM detector with bi-conical hole geometry.
-The obtained ratio was found to be close to unity.
-This result indicates a direct correlation between ion generation and charge amplification.
+This increase is directly associated with larger avalanche sizes and the increased ion production resulting from higher-energy ionization processes.

-This behavior is anticipated in conventional triple GEM designs; nonetheless, it imposes constraints on applications requiring diminished ion feedback into the drift area.
-Fig. 7 illustrates the statistical uncertainty in the ratio which is large for a small number of events; however, a significant reduction in the uncertainty is observed as the number of events increases.